Latest posts by Chacruna.net (see all)

 GET YOUR TICKETS HERE

 Chacruna reserves a selection of scholarship tickets for those with limited financial means.
 For Psychedelic Liberty Summit, priority is being given to people of color, however everyone is encouraged to apply.
 If you would like to apply for a scholarship ticket, please send us a brief statement (250 words max) describing your interest in attending the conference and why you should receive a scholarship ticket.
-We will begin reviewing all applications after the deadline on March 1st and will notify those who have been awarded scholarship tickets on March 15th.
+Application is now closed.

 Track 1 – Speaker Presentations – Brava Stage – 2789 24th Street